xTerrene/Eos/Docs.md

 Instantly fires the Virtal Zone ult at the target's location.

+## Tech Disk Hack

+> Gold.
+Persistent toggle.
+Press C to fire while enabled.

+Instantly fires Light Disk at the target's location, teleporting you to their positon.
+When used with [SmartAttack](/Docs.md#smartattack), can move people out of safezone.
+Can possibly lag servers if used enough.

 ## Random Shard Colors

 > Persistent toggle.
 Passive, will stay active.